 The walk starts from the fields-parkland of Jervaulx Park, in which the ruins of Jervaulx Abbey lie.

 You head west through Jervaulx Park towards Lane House ...

 ... and along Kilgram Lane through very well kept 'parkland' ...

 ... passing a large clean pond used for fishing.

 You head north up the road, passing Kilgram Grange (on your right) and over the ancient and very fine four-arched Kilgram Bridge (possibly 500 years old?).

 Looking west up the River Ure to lower Wensleydale.

-You turn left immediately and head west across the fields to Woodhouse and onto the village of Thornton Steward ...
+You turn left immediately and head west across the fields to the farm hamlet of Woodhouse and onto the village of Thornton Steward ...

 ... with pleasant views of lower Wensleydale.

 The village green of Thornton Steward with the old green pump on the left.